Mikhail Stepanovich Voronin: Early career

 In the summer of 1866 Voronin went abroad with his family and continued work with de Bary.
 They wrote a book together, "Materials on morphology and physiology of fungi" (in German), which became one of the fundamental books about fungi.

 In the spring of 1867 Voronin returned to Russia, where he continued his scientific work and also actively participated in scientific-public life.
 Voronin repeatedly was a sponsor of his alma mater: endowed the building of a greenhouse in the Botanical Garden of the University, refused the salary of senior lecturer (from 1869 to 1870 he lectured mycology at St Petersburg University) in favour of purchasing of study aids for the botanical laboratory.

 In 1868 in St Petersburg the Naturalists Society was organized into three departments (botanical, zoological and mineralogical).
 Voronin was elected as a secretary of the Botanical Department.
 On periodic meetings of the department he reported the results of his investigations, introduced synopses of works of foreign scientists on fungi, algae and lichens, and also on general problems of biology, and he participated in discussions of the reports of other members of the society.
-As a result M.S.
-Voronin struck up many of interesting scientific contacts both with venerable Russian scientists and with scientific youth.
+As a result Voronin struck up many of interesting scientific contacts both with venerable Russian scientists and with scientific youth.
 At the Second Meeting of Naturalists and Physicians of Russia (August, 1869, Moscow) Voronin was elected the secretary of the section of botany, anatomy and physiology of plants.

 However his scientific work always remained foremost for Voronin.
 At the end of the 1860s and beginning of the 1870s his attention was attracted by two practical scientific problems: rust of the sunflower and club root.
 In 1868-1869 this disease achieved menacing amplitude in Russia, in particular in Voronezh province.
 The "Agricultural Newspaper" appealed to Voronin for help.
 He immediately commenced an investigation of the pest, studied its life cycle, established the presence of summer and winter (autumn) spores, revealed that spreading of the fungus agent as well as the disease caused by it are promoted by thickness of planting and non-observance of crop rotation.
 Based on this example of rust on sunflowers, Voronin formulated major rules of the mass spreading of fungal diseases of plants.

 At the same time (1869) near St Petersburg and other north-western regions of Russia club root disease began to spread.
 The losses of transporters were so significant, that the Russian Society of Horticulturists in 1872 announced a competition to reveal the cause of this disease.
 M.S.
 Voronin succeeded, showing that it was the slime mold Plasmodiophora brassicae.